 I took a moment to read your Consumer Account Agreement that you graciously sent me with your previous letter.
 I would like to draw your attention to page 40, specifically addressing POS transactions.
 There it points out that Wells Fargo will place a hold on funds equivalent to the anticipated and approved amount of the purchase at the time the card is authorized.
 Your terms further disclose that hold will stay in place until such time as the final amount is processed from the merchant.

-Further, I noticed on my final account statement which came approximately five weeks after I sent my letter of complaint, Wells Fargo felt it necessary to include a disclaimer at the top of statements for ALL account holders explaining some ‘change’ in the way you handle electronic and POS transactions.
+Further, I noticed on my final account statement which came approximately five weeks after I sent my letter of complaint, Wells Fargo felt it necessary to include a disclaimer at the top of statements for ALL account holders explaining some "change" in the way you handle electronic and POS transactions.
 Certainly that seems extremely suspicious to me.

 I am now demanding Wells Fargo to reverse all bank charges accrued on my account as a result of these fraudulent tactics on your part.
 That would negate the balance of $286.50 you claim I owe you and leave my account with a credit balance of approximate the same, $285.

 Wells Fargo is participating in fraudulent corporate activity and your refusal to refund my money and delete these specious bank charges is utterly inexcusable.
 I am shocked and appalled at the corporate gall Wells Fargo continues to display in the face of ignoring banking policies spelled out in an official Wells Fargo account terms disclosure.
 I would love to discuss this with your directly, but neither of the phone numbers you included in your letter were able to put me through to your office.

 If you have even a shred of decency or respect for your customers upon whose money your salary is made, I suggest you call me personally to explain how I am misunderstanding your corporate greed.
 At the very least I would like a response from your company regarding this incident.
 Thank you for your time.

 NEWPORT, NORTH CAROLINA -- This is an admonition to anyone shopping for a Reverse Mortgage Loan (RML) lender to think twice before using Wells Fargo bank's mortgage services.
 My current experience with them is bringing back unpleasant memories of an earlier experience with Financial Freedom, which was the arm of Indy Mac bank that specialized in RMLs.

 On November 4, 2008 I sat down with the Wells Fargo's Reverse Mortgage Loan (RML) agent at my home in eastern North Carolina and initiated a new RML.
-This new RML was to refinance a RML that I had gotten over one year earler through Financial Freedom.
+This new RML was to refinance a RML that I had gotten over one year earlier through Financial Freedom.
 Since closing delays had made the experience with Financial Freedom very frustrating (12 weeks and one day), I specifically asked the Wells Fargo agent what I could expect the elapsed time to be for their closing date, and was proudly told that Wells Fargo had a policy of closing in 30 days or less.

 Forty-four days have elapsed as of today (12/18/2008), and I have not been able to get Wells Fargo to even set a closing date.
 I call their regional representative, she says she will check on the status of my closing and call me back, but she usually does not call back.
 When she does call back, it is to tell me that they are understaffed and overworked (who isn't?), and that a supervisor will call “later today”.
 She has stated that all the documentation is in place, but that the processing hasn't been completed.

 Since Christmas is only eight days away I am growing increasingly frustrated, and I am expecting Wells Fargo to use the holidays as an excuse to set the closing for the last week of this year or the first week of 2009.
 If so, my experience with Wells Fargo's closing will far exceed their assurance of “30 days or less”, and may end up being very much like my experience with Indy-Mac/Financial-Freedom.

 My RML with Indy-Mac/Financial-Freedom finally closed on May 31, 2007, and the FDIC took over Indy Mac less than two months later in July.
 The agent that took my recent RML application said several times that Wells Fargo was financially sound, but the guy with Indy-Mac/Financial-Freedom said much the same thing.
 Now I am wondering if an inordinate delay in setting a closing date is a sign that a bank is short on funding and about to fail.
 Does anyone have any inside information on this?
 Should I cut my losses with Wells Fargo and go with another lender?
 If anyone knows anything, please clue me in.

 UPDATE: Wells Fargo finally set the closing for the afternoon of Christmas Eve, seven weeks after the RML was initiated.
 Receipt of the proceeds was also delayed (by the Christmas holidays) but was completed on New Year's Eve, making the entire process span eight weeks and one day.

 EDEN PRAIRIE, MINNESOTA -- They say something while you were doing wire transfer and lie about it from top down.
 I was doing an international transfer and the first banker doesn't even know how to convert currency if he has a converting factor.
 (If 1 dollar = y of other currency how many does does x dollars cost make in other currency).
 Believe me this he took 10 minutes to figure out.
 Then he screwed up the process and it was cancelled (which by the way I had to follow up and check as they did not say a word about it).
 I again had to go the other day.

 Again the wire is cancelled as the internal process did not agree with the conversion rate they put in.
 So it was changed and sent again on the third day, which they promised would go the next day and take at the maximum of 48 hours.
 It did not.
 SO when I ask the manager says the person who sent the wire is not in office and they would not have said 48 hours.
-I waited for 4 days and again the manager said she confirmed with her staff and apparently they did not tell me 48 hrs and I got confused.
+I waited for 4 days and again the manager said she confirmed with her staff and apparently they did not tell me 48 hours and I got confused.
 I was told 5 to 10 days.

-Now I am told that the staff apparently explained me two methods of sending money and I opted for some reason the one that takes very very long time (even though I chose wells fargo to my 3 day delivery regular method just for the reason of money being delivered in 48 hrs).
+Now I am told that the staff apparently explained me two methods of sending money and I opted for some reason the one that takes very very long time (even though I chose Wells Fargo to my 3 day delivery regular method just for the reason of money being delivered in 48 hrs).
 And the highlight for today is they will not be able to give my money back and have to wait as long as it takes and as a consolation gave a 20 dollars put in to my account.
 REALLY NEVER EVER TRUST THEM AND GO WITH THEM.